Buloba

 Buloba is an urban area in Wakiso District in the Buganda Region of Uganda.
 The area is primarily a middle-class residential neighborhood.

 Location

 Buloba is on the tarmacked Kampala–Mityana Road.
 It is approximately 22 km, by road, west of Kampala, Uganda's capital and largest city.
 The coordinates of Buloba Main, immediately north of Buloba Police Station are 0°19'30.0"N, 32°27'26.0"E (Latitude:0.325000; Longitude:32.457222).
-Buloba lies at an average elevation of 1170 m, above sea level.
+It lies at an average elevation of 1170 m, above sea level.

 Overview

 Buloba is divided into four administrative zones, from east to west: (a) Buloba ku Mwenda ("Buloba Nine Miles"), approximately 9 mi west of Kampala (b) Buloba Kasero, about 10.5 mi west of Kampala (c) Buloba Main, about 12 mi west of Kampala and (d) Buloba Kiweesa, about 14 mi west of Kampala.
 The neighborhood of Buloba has an estimated size of 1,295 hectares (3,200 acres) or 13 km2.

 When the Uganda Oil Refinery is built, it is anticipated that Hoima–Kampala Petroleum Products Pipeline, the refined petroleum products will be piped to a location near Buloba, for distribution within Kampala and other towns such as Entebbe.